 - A dozen roses make a gorgeous centerpiece for your table.
 These don’t have to cost a fortune.
 Most grocery stores sell roses.
 They don’t have to be long stem for the message to come across that you’re in love!

 This is where you may want to splurge, just a little.
 Steak and seafood are what most folks think of when they think of a romantic meal.
 This can be easy, as well, though.
 ButcherBox is one of my favorite ways to purchase affordable, quality meat.
 They are always offering amazing deals and Valentine’s Day just happens to be when they have a great surf and turf deal!
-New members will receive 2 lbs of wild-caught salmon and 2 grass-fed filet mignons (6oz) for free in their first box.
+In Feb 2020, new members received 2 lbs of wild-caught salmon and 2 grass-fed filet mignons (6oz) for free in their first box.
 How’s that for meal planning?
-You get both the meats that you’d want to cook a romantic meal for your love.
+Members got both the meats that you’d want to cook a romantic meal for your love.
+While that deal is over, you can still order those delicious meats in your ButcherBox subscription!

 Cooking the food is super easy.
 First, there are TONS of recipes and tutorial for cooking salmon or filet mignon, on YouTube and Pinterest.
 A quick search on either of those will give you some great, simple recipes.
 Here are a couple I enjoy: Garlic Butter Filet Mignon, How To Cook The Best Filet Mignon, Gordon Ramsay’s Crispy Salmon Recipe, Easy Pan Seared Salmon Recipe with Lemon Butter.
 Those are just a couple recipes to show you how to cook a romantic meal for your love.